ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: ContactNet

 \subsection{ContactNet}

-Using the cost function discussed previously, it is possible to automatically generate acyclic multi-contact plans for locomotion by simply taking the contact transition with the lower cost.
+Using the cost function discussed previously, it is possible to automatically generate acyclic multi-contact plans for locomotion by simply selecting as \textit{action} - which leg to move and where to step - the candidate with lowest value of $V$.
 However, evaluating all the possible footholds by computing optimized trajectories is not feasible online.
-Indeed, we would need to solve $N_\mathrm{a}$ = 100+ optimization problems.
-Consequently, we propose to train offline a neural network that learns to rank the possible footholds using the cost function \eqref{eq:cost}.
-In this section, we discuss the data generation scheme and training procedure used to train the neural network - ContactNet.
+Consequently, we propose to train offline a neural network that learns to rank the possible footholds using the cost function \eqref{eq:cost}, giving the input of~\eqref{eq:input}.